Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 The author of this guide recommends ["Rust Atomics and Locks"](https://marabos.nl/atomics/) by Mara Bos as an introduction to lock-free concurrent programming.
-While the book does use examples written in Rust, Rust also shares the same memory model used in modern revisions of the the C and C++ standard library.
+While the book does use examples written in Rust, Rust also shares the same memory model used in modern revisions of the C and C++ standard library.
 Rust also has a convenient API for working with atomics that can be obscured by the more tricky APIs the C and C++ standard libraries expose. ["C++ Concurrency in